viralemergence/trefle/README.md

 ![similarity to human](figures/human-similarity.png)

-Strikingly, if not unexpectingly, the hosts with viral associations most similar to human after imputation are mostly primates (chimpanzees and both gorilla species).
+Strikingly, if not unexpectedly, the hosts with viral associations most similar to human after imputation are mostly primates (chimpanzees and both gorilla species).
 Some rodents are also joining the top 10.
 This result suggests that the LF-SVD approach is able to somewhat overcome the initial data bias.